atbcb/usab-uswds/_research/research.md

 The Access Board welcomes information on research initiatives related to accessibility and accessible design.
 The Access Board maintains a strong interest in coordinating research with other entities and in exploring potential partnerships.

-For more information about the Access Board’s research program, contact Dave Yanchulis, Director of the Office of Technical and Information Services, at <ta@access-board.gov>.
+For more information about the Access Board’s research program, email <ta@access-board.gov>.

 ## Completed Research